not-a-cowfr/term.zig/README.md

+> !important
+> This is not the original repo, this is a fork so i can fix issues, for the orginal code go to https://codeberg.org/gnarz/term

 # term

 term is a library that provides terminal handling for zig.
 It includes termios and terminfo capabilities on unix like platforms, plus a termbox like interface to the terminal.